 The individuals most depicted on the Wall are Calvinists; nevertheless, prominent Reformation personalities from other countries and sects of Protestantism are included.

 Grand statues and bas-reliefs depict important protagonists of the Protestant Reformation, including Jehan Calvin and William Farel, who can be found in the center of the Park of the Bastions.
 Theodore Beza and John Knox were also part of the Reformation and part of the Reformation Wall.

 See Related: Best Gadgets for Long Flights

 The Geneva Water Fountains, more commonly known as the Jet d’Eau (Jet of Water), is a beautiful feature at the mouth of the River Rhône.
 This lovely landmark can be found at Quai Gustave-Ador in 1207, Geneva.

-Every year, people from all around the world visit the cosmopolitan metropolis of Geneva to see the Jet d’Eau, one of the city’s most popular attractions.
+Every year, people from around the world visit the cosmopolitan metropolis of Geneva to see the Jet d’Eau, one of the city’s most popular attractions.

 See Related: Best Travel Movies to Inspire You

 The Castle de Gruyères, also known as the Château de Gruyères, is one of Switzerland’s most well-known fortresses.
 This lovely castle is located in the picturesque namesake town of Gruyères.
 It is a nationally notable and historically significant Swiss landmark since it was built on the site of the Roman castle, Le Châtelard.

 The Castle de Gruyères was constructed in the Middle Ages and is still standing to this day in fantastic shape.
 It took four centuries to complete this fortress, and today, it remains a historical landmark that exhibits its medieval architecture with turret balconies and many lookout windows.